ellethykhaled/Regex-Analyser/README.md

 ## Project Description
 > The Regex Analyser is an academic assignment given in the course of Languages and Compilers `CMPN403` at Cairo University - Faculty of Engineering - Credit Hours System - Communication and Computer Engineering Program.
 >
-> The assignment covers the different functionalities for a regex analyser which is a basic component in a lexical analyser
+> The assignment covers the different functionalities for a regex analyser which is a basic component in a lexical analyser.

 ***